yuan-ren/Advanced-Lane-Lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+I performed a sliding window search to identify lane-line pixels.
+To start with, I used histogram to find positions of 2 lanes, then used a moving slide window to find lane positions based on previous location.
+I have used 10 windows of width 100 pixels.
+The x & y coordinates of non zeros pixels are found, a polynomial is fit for these coordinates and the lane lines are drawn.

 ![alt text][image5]

+Sliding window searching was only used in the first frame of the video.
+Because lane positions in the next frame should not move too far, I searched the new postion based on previous results.
+This was implemented in function `search_lane_in_margin` in the 7th code cell of IPython notebook.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I did this in `get_curvature_and_offset` function in the 8th code cell of IPython notebook.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in the function `inverse_transform()` in the 9th code cell of IPython notebook.
 Here is an example of my result on a test image:

 ![alt text][image6]